Rimon Jewish Primary School (“Rimon”)

 To be reviewed and determined by February 2020.

 Distance calculation method updated November 2017 following a Local Authority level change.

-In-year admission procedures updated and clarified February 2018.
+In-year admission procedures to be updated and clarified by February 2020.